Neeraj Madhav–Deepthi Wedding Reception: Mammootty, Kunchacko Boban & Others Attend The Big Event!

 Pearle Maaney

-Popular anchor-turned-actress Pearle Maaney also made it to the wedding reception of Neeraj madhav and Deepthi.
+Popular anchor-turned-actress Pearle Maaney also made it to the wedding reception of Neeraj Madhav and Deepthi.
 The actress opted to wear a blue gown for the function.

 Image Courtesy: Manu Mulanthuruthy